-Anthology titled Queer Potli: Memories, Imaginations and Re-imaginations of Urban Queer Spaces in India – published by Queer Ink, Mumbai; curated and edited by Pawan Dhall, Founding Trustee, Varta Trust; first published in August 2016 as an e-book, updated print and e-book versions published in November 2019; please click here to buy your copy.
+Anthology titled Queer Potli: Memories, Imaginations and Re-imaginations of Urban Queer Spaces in India – published by Queer Ink, Mumbai; curated and edited by Pawan Dhall, Founding Trustee, Varta Trust; first published in August 2016 as an e-book, updated print and e-book versions published in November 2019; please click here to buy your copy or write to us at email@example.com.
 Blurb graphic credit: Queer Ink.
 Book cover artwork credit: Rudra Kishore Mandal.

 Synopsis: What happened in Voodoo, Mumbai’s first gay bar and nightclub?
 How did daily commute in a crowded local train between Barasat and Kolkata shape someone’s queer experience?
 Does ‘home’ truly signify safety for a queer woman?
 Has the virtual queer space transcended class divisions?
 Is the concept of ‘space’ itself queer in comparison to the other four elements of life?
 This anthology explores these questions, amongst many others, through artistic expressions and personal and shared experiences of love and loss, some nostalgic and some full of hope, some humorous and some educational.
 The anthology brings together a uniquely diverse blend of experiences that explores human stories, giving us a peek into the urban spaces we occupy from queer perspectives.